 Best of You | TAB

-Foo Fighters Best of You is another example of what happens when a drummer writes a guitar riff.
-Dave has based Best of You’s riff on a paradiddle called RLLR, LLRL.
-R means Right hand, L means Left hand.
+Foo Fighters‘ Best of You is a great example of what happens when a drummer writes a guitar riff.
+Dave Grohl based it on a paradiddle: RLLR, LLRL (R = right hand, L = left hand).

-Try it by clapping on your knees at an even 8th-note pulse, that’s the riff!
-Applied to the guitar, we simply highlight the accents.
+Try clapping this on your knees with an even 8th-note pulse—that’s the rhythm of the riff!
+On guitar, we simply highlight the accents.

-The verse chords are C#m7 – Asus2 – Bsus4 – Asus2, which is VI – IV – V – IV.
-Here’s some TAB of how you could play this, should you be the only guitarist in the band (on the original recording there are layers).
+The verse progression is C#m7 – Asus2 – Bsus4 – Asus2, which is VI – IV – V – IV.
+Here’s some TAB showing how you could play this if you’re the only guitarist in the band—on the original recording, there are layers.

-The chorus is fairly similar.
-The bass is varied over the VI chord, finished off by playing the VI – V – IV.
-Here’s some TAB for how this could be done in a band (chorus 1 doesn’t go to F#, it stays on E).
+The chorus is similar, with a varied bass line over the VI chord, resolving VI – V – IV.
+Here’s an electric version suitable for a band (note: chorus 1 stays on E, it doesn’t go to F#).

-Turns out, Best of You is such a well-written tune, it works on just one acoustic, check the playlist above for Kaiak’s version.
-I’ve taken most of their ideas and built this verse:
+As it turns out, Best of You also works beautifully on just one acoustic guitar.
+Check the playlist above for Kaiak’s version.
+I’ve borrowed much of their arrangement for this acoustic verse:

-I’ve included another bass line variation here which, if you’re in a band is probably best left to the bass player!
+There’s another bass line variation included here.
+If you’re playing with a band, this one is probably best left to the bassist!

 Best of You | Chords + Lyrics